 - Remove the trunk lining carpet from inside the trunk to expose the upper strut bolts, that’s 3 plastic clips in the middle and then 5 clips each side

 - Loosen then remove the end link, lower strut bolt and inboard lower control arm bolt from the lower control arm (LCA).
 If removing the LCA, remove the last bolt from the LCA and remove the LCA from the assembly.
-Also depending on the side, remove the light level bracket with 12mm or 10mm
+Also depending on the side, remove the light level bracket with 10mm

 - Remove the upper strut bolts while someone/jack holds the strut in place so that it doesn’t fall.
 Watch for lines and wires.

 - Insert new strut into place and secure with the top two 14mm bolts loosely, do not snug/tighten